danielorihuela/DataDrivenSecurity/capec.md

 ### Category

-Collection of attack patterns based on some common characteristic
+Collection of attack patterns based on some common characteristic.

 #### Attributes